YashKapoor1102/Portfolio-Website/README.md

 # Portfolio Website

 ## Description
 This is a personal portfolio website showcasing my projects, skills, and experience as a software engineer.
-I developed this website utilizing TypeScript, Next.js, and Tailwind CSS, and deployed it on Vercel.
+I developed this website utilizing TypeScript, Next.js, and Tailwind CSS, incorporating Material UI (now known as MUI) for the icons and UI components.

 ## Usage
 You can visit the portfolio website at https://yashkapoor.vercel.app/ to view my professional experience, technical skills, and completed projects.
 Feel free to browse the various sections and reach out via the contact form for any inquiries or collaborations.